erskingardner/nostr-how/src/pages/index.md

 {% quick-link title="The protocol" icon="presets" href="/the-protocol" description="Learn more about how the Nostr protocol works and what makes it special." /%}

-{% quick-link title="Find a client" icon="plugins" href="/clients" description="Find a client (app) for the web, iOS, Andriod, or Desktop." /%}
+{% quick-link title="Find a client" icon="plugins" href="/clients" description="Find a client (app) for the web, iOS, Android, or Desktop." /%}

 {% quick-link title="Contribute" icon="theming" href="/contribute" description="Find out how you can help the Nostr protocol or Nostr.how" /%}